cangulo/cangulo.github.io/blog/projects/nugets/cangulo.changelog/index.md

 ---
-slug: cangulo.changelog
+slug: cangulo.changelog-idea-and-how-to-use
-title: cangulo.changelog
+title: cangulo.changelog - Idea and how I use it
-date: 2021-11-08
+date: 2021-11-26
 authors: cangulo
 tags: [nuke,cicd,conventional_commits]